DandilionLau/Visually-Imbalanced-Stereo/README.md

 ```
 bash run.sh
 ```
-You should expect Average.
-PSNR and Average.
-SSIM as your output.
+You should expect average PSNR and average SSIM as your output, as well as saved output images.

 ## Reproducing KITTI Results

 To produce the experiment results in the paper.
 You'll need to prepare KITTI Stereo 2015 dataset.
-You'll need to download the prepared dataset from [[OneDrive]](), or from the official Kitti website.
+You'll need to download the prepared dataset from [GoogleDrive](https://drive.google.com/file/d/1qSb6VflBR66xseCI8JaMFEssL2XN1Hx_/view?usp=sharing), or from the official Kitti website.
 You should perserve your folder sturcture like this:

 ```
 dataset\